 The goal of AI development has always been to provide solutions for human problems, such as the lack of time, capabilities, or labor to complete certain tasks.
 For AI in healthcare, these solutions could be critical to the health of patients and to the work of healthcare professionals.
-AI is a particularly valuable resource in the development of successful mobile healthcare apps.

 In the past few years, and throughout 2020 in particular, the healthcare industry has experienced rapid technological growth.
 Between the widespread usage of mHealth apps, the digitization of patient records and medical documents, and the rising popularity of Telehealth (it’s estimated that more than 20% of all medical visits in 2020 were conducted virtually), tech is becoming a critical resource for healthcare professionals.
 One piece of technology that has been important to healthcare for years and continues to expand its capabilities is artificial intelligence (AI).